Car Maintenance Supplies

 18. Umbrella

-An umbrella can provide protection from the rain when you need to step out of your vehicle.
+An umbrella can protect you from the rain when leaving your vehicle.
+Umbrella

 A 12-volt air compressor can inflate your tires if they are low on pressure, ensuring optimal safety and performance.
-It can also be used as a charger for electronic devices in emergency situations.
+It can also be used as a charger for electronic devices in emergencies.

 20. Work Gloves/Tire Plug Set